 Upon completion of this course, you'll be well prepared to find your place in this rewarding healthcare career.
 You will also be able to sit for the Certified Coding Associate (CCA) exam, offered by the American Health Information Management Association (AHIMA), and the Certified Medical Administrative Assistant (CMAA) exam, offered by National Healthcareer Association (NHA).
 This course includes vouchers that cover the fees for the (CCA) and (CMAA) exams.

-This course can also prepare you to sit for the Certified Billing and Coding Specialist (CBCS) exam and Certified Professional Coder (CPC) exam.
-(Exam fees Not included for (CBCS) and (CPC) exams)
+This course will also prepare you to sit for the Certified Billing and Coding Specialist (CBCS) exam and Certified Professional Coder (CPC) exam.
+Note that the exam fees are not included for the (CBCS) or (CPC) exams.